run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/create-time-attendance.md

 - [x] It's necessary to previously register contract(s) and Service catalog for the SLA (portfolio / services / activities)

-- [x] The configurations of the Gold, Silver, and other SLAs will be created here. ????????

 ## Procedure

 1. Access the functionality Time of Attendance through the main menu Processes \> Service Level Management \> Attendance Time;

-2. Set the type of attendance time and click on the desired Tab (Search / Register);
+2. Click on the desired Tab (Search / Register) and action;

 | Function           | Description                                                                                         |
 |--------------------|-----------------------------------------------------------------------------------------------------|